StarGate01/p8b-infinitime/README.md

 ### Compiling

-Use the scripts in `scripts/`, run `build_all.sh p8` to build all the firmware for the P8 watch.
+Use the scripts in `scripts/`, run e.g. `build_all.sh moy-ton5` to build all the firmware for the P8b watch.
 The Wasp reloader factory package will package the builds of mcuboot and the Infinitime minimal recovery loader.

-All scripts accept either `pinetime`, `p8`, `p8a` or `p8b` as the first argument (Default: `pinetime`).
+All scripts accept either `pinetime`, the `moy-` designators, or `p8` as the first argument (Default: `pinetime`).
 This argument configures the target hardware platform.

 You can change the compile time parameters in `build_infinitime.sh` if your smartwatch has a different hardware configuration.